translationexchange/tml-mediawiki/README.md

 =====================

-This plugins allows to translate wiki sites using Tr8n PHP SDK and manage translations in Tr8n service.
+This plugin allows to translate MediaWiki sites using Tr8n PHP SDK and manage translations in Tr8n service.